lens-protocol/lens-sdk/packages/storage/README.md

-# `@lens-protocol/shared-kernel`
+# `@lens-protocol/storage`

-This package contains the shared project utilities.
+This package contains functionality related to storage.